vitalik/django-ninja/docs/docs/tutorial/index.md

 ```

 !!! note
     It is not required, but you can also put `ninja` to `INSTALLED_APPS`.
-In that case the OpenAPI/Swagger UI will be loaded from the included js bundle (otherwise js bundle comes from a CDN).
+    In that case the OpenAPI/Swagger UI will be loaded (faster) from the included JavaScript bundle (otherwise the JavaScript bundle comes from a CDN).

-## Create django project
+## Create a Django project

 (If you already have an existing Django project, skip to the next step).